-Contact point for enquiries about this student protection plan: Nina Parkin, Dean of University Studies (n.parkin@burnley.ac.uk)
+Contact point for enquiries about this Student Protection Plan: Nina Parkin, Assistant

+Principal (nparkin@burnley.ac.uk)

 Introduction: Purpose of the Student Protection Plan

 Burnley College is committed to helping to ensure students achieve the best possible academic outcomes from their studies and will make every effort to protect the student interest and assure continuity of study in the event of course, campus or College change or closure.
 We are aware that occasionally events may occur which mean that unforeseen changes will have to be made to modules or courses.
 This Student Protection Plan sets out what measures we have in place to protect our students in the event that a risk to the continuation of studies should arise.
 The type of event or changes, which might cause such a risk, are detailed below.